audreymateke/se-assignment-5-audreymateke/README.md

  -How to open and use the integrated terminal in VS Code:

-     Opening the Integrated Terminal:
+   - Opening the Integrated Terminal:

      You can open the integrated terminal in VS Code using these methods:
      From the menu: Go to Terminal > New Terminal or View > Terminal.
      From the Command Palette :Use the View: Toggle Terminal command.
      In the Explorer:, right-click a folder and choose Open in Integrated Terminal.

-     Keyboard shortcuts:
+   - Keyboard shortcuts:

      Toggle terminal panel:  Windows Ctrl+
     Create a new terminal: Windows Ctrl+Shift+P

-    Advantages of the Integrated Terminal:
+   -Advantages of the Integrated Terminal:

     Convenience -No need to switch between apps or windows, the terminal is right within VS Code.
     Context Awareness ,the working directory is automatically set to your open workspace folder.
     Theme Integration the terminal theme matches your VS Code theme for consistency.